quinntpratt/miller_geometry_comsol/README.md

 - Saftey factor profile (``q``)
 - Density profile (``ne``)

-The user must also specify a rectangular domain to create the high-resolution grid of COMSOL inputs.
+The user also specifies the rectangular domain of the COMSOL simulation.
+COMSOL inputs are interpolated onto the rectangular domain with a higher resolution.

 The resulting flux surfaces (and density profile) are not necessarily solutions to the Grad-Shafranov equation.

+The program can also generate inputs for [the Scotty beam-tracing code](https://github.com/beam-tracing/Scotty) (``ne.dat`` and ``topfile.json``).

 ## Example plots
 This plot illustrates the flux surfaces and calculated poloidal magnetic field given the profiles input on the right side of the figure.